mathlu/terraform-provider-loadmaster/docs/resources/virtual_service.md

 ### Optional

+- `defaultgw` (String) Specify the Virtual Service-specific default gateway to be used and to send responses back to clients.
+If not set, the global default gateway will be used
 - `enable` (Boolean) Enable or disable the virtual server.
 - `layer` (Number) Network Layer for the service to run at (7 or 4).
 - `nickname` (String) Specifies the "friendly" name of the service.